Guide

 Give a raise to retain your best employees

-Deciding when and how to give a raise involves a combination of soft skills and hard data.
-We'll look at the data first.
+Deciding when and how to give a pay rise involves both people skills and data.
+Start by looking at the numbers.

 Crunch the numbers